UnknownFreak/Desktop-Drawer/Readme.md

 Future improvements:
 Pen types (eg highlight marker, eraser etc.)
-Scalability of the ColorPicker (cannot be resized) TopBar (pen/ exit/ etc)
+Scalability of the ColorPicker (cannot be resized at the moment) TopBar (pen/ exit/ etc)
 Color pallete in ColorPicker
 Multi monitor support